liuhz0926/algorithm_practicing_progress/README.md

-### This is a Python 3 solution workbook for Leetcode and Lintcode algorithm practice.
+### This is a Python 3 solution workbook for Lintcode algorithm practice.

 Google Sheet is available by the link: